EncryptedCicada/arch-install-guide/install.md

 Remember to remove the installation medium and then login into the new system with the user/root account.

-Proceed to the [post-install](https://github.com/EncryptedCicada/arch-install-guide/blob/main/post-install.md) script to continue.
+Proceed to the [post-install](https://github.com/EncryptedCicada/arch-install-guide/blob/main/post-install.md) guide to continue.